-The Company incurred a share of profit and losses of its Associates including a profit of \$0.446M and losses of \$0.386M for the three and twelve month periods ended December 31, 2016 respectively, compared with the three and nine month periods ended December 31, 2015 of \$0.415M and \$2.098M respectively.
+The Company incurred a share of losses of its Associates of \$0.298M and \$1.494M for the three and twelve month periods ended December 31, 2017 respectively, compared to the three and twelve month periods ended December 31, 2016 with profit of \$0.446M and losses of \$0.386 respectively.
 The share of Associates losses are generated from the investment in Philippine entities acquired in the merger with Sierra.
-The costs are a function of the amount of exploration and development activity at the Mabilo Project which includes feasibility costs related to the planned oxide and primary mining operation, and work at the Company's other Philippines projects including Bunawan.
+Higher costs incurred during twelve month period ended December 31, 2017 primarily relate to project and legal related costs in the Philippines.